 He told me how important it was to take the medication on an empty stomach and at the same time every day (best in the morning or evening).

 This was brand new information to me, which is insane (and silly) given I had been on the medication my whole life.
-Prior to learning this I wasn’t consistent with the time I would take it, and routinely when I took it in the morning I would follow it up with coffee right afterwards.
+Before learning this, I wasn’t consistent with the time I would take it, and routinely when I took it in the morning I would follow it up with coffee right afterward.

 I started doing research and realized that the coffee was reducing my body’s absorption by up to 30%.